JazzMaster/OpenAGT/README.md

 Example:

         *You blow on OBOE* [deep waaaah] - but its too filled with sand to play.

-There are plenty of games made for the engine- but as Ive said- the engine needs a rewrite.
+There are plenty of games made for the engine- but as Ive said- the engine needs a rewrite.<br>

 So while we need to support a conversion process- or- the ability to read the old format: